Skip to main content

 4. Anti-inflammatory medications

 Over-the-counter NSAIDs such as Advil (ibuprofen) and Aleve (naproxen) and products containing acetaminophen (such as Tylenol) should never be given to dogs, as they can cause serious health issues.
-NSAIDS are not typically used in combination with corticosteroids due to risk of stomach ulcers when these two types of medications are used together.
+NSAIDS are not typically used in combination with corticosteroids due to the risk of stomach ulcers when these two types of medications are used together.
 Because corticosteroids are a common part of combination ear medications, it is important to only use canine NSAIDs after recommendations from your veterinarian.
 Examples of NSAIDs that are safe for dogs and available through a veterinary prescription include:

 • Galliprant